taylorscott91/sweetlibsphp/README.md

 ```
 What are 3 interview questions one might be asked about this technology?
 ```
---What are the main error types in PHP and how do they differ?
+What are the main error types in PHP and how do they differ?

---How we can get the number of elements in an array?
+How we can get the number of elements in an array?

---What are the __construct() and __destruct() methods in a PHP class?
+What are the __construct() and __destruct() methods in a PHP class?
 ```
 Also, please include the instructions necessary to...